-Coronavirus woes, delayed Olympics: tough tasks for next Japan Prime Minister
+Coronavirus woes, delayed Olympics: Tough tasks for next Japan Prime Minister

 The pandemic has deepened Japan's recession and forced the postponement of the Tokyo 2020 Olympics until next year.

-As flu season approaches, experts warn that Japan -- with the world's oldest population -- will need to take action to avoid the collapse of its medical system.
+As flu season approaches, experts warn that Japan -- with the world's oldest population -- will need to take action.

-Tetsuro Kato, a politics professor at Waseda University in Tokyo, said the next premier must take "bold measures" to tackle the outbreak, like increasing testing.
+Tetsuro Kato, a politics professor at Waseda University in Tokyo, said the next premier must take "bold measures" to tackle the outbreak.

 "Nothing else -- including the Olympics -- can be addressed without properly dealing with the virus," he told AFP.